zilexa/Homeserver/Recommendations.md

 ## Motherboard
-_non-gaming, Intel for lowest power consumption, ECC memory support_

-The most important part that goes against most online recommendations:
-1. The most essential part: A motherboard designed specifically for 24/7/365 stable operation with low power consumption, instead of a motherboard designed for gaming.
+_non-gaming, Intel for lowest power consumption, ECC memory support_ The most essential part: A motherboard designed specifically for 24/7/365 stable operation with low power consumption, instead of a motherboard designed for gaming.
   - (with ECC) mATX: Fujitsu or Kontron D3644-B mATX (supports ECC)
     - (no ECC) mATX alternatives: Fujitsu or Kontron D3642-B or D3643-H
     - (no ECC) mITX: Fujitsu or Kontron D3473-B